AbhinavXT/blockchain-developer-bootcamp-final-project/README.md

 ## Workflow

-1. Enter the website and connect the wallet to **Rinkeby network**.
+1. Enter the dApp and connect the wallet to rinkeby network.
-2. After enterning the site the user can:
+2. After enterning the dApp the user can:
    1. **Buy Charactersharacters**
       - Go to the **Home** page and click on the **Buy** button under the item which user want to buy.
       - User will be redirected to the **BuyNFT** page which shows the price and other details about the item.